-······································ Signature Date You may apply or renew instantly on-line by going to https://s ecure.aarc.org/membership/ Membership Fees (U.S. dollars only) Payment must accompany your application to the AARC.
-Fees are for Renewing members (except students) can deduct \$12.50.
-12 months.
-These fees contain the \$12.50 new members processing fee.
-Choose One Level of Membership AARC PRINT MEMBERSHIP (Receive both AARC Times magazine and Re Active \$102.50 Associate (Industrial or Physician) \$102.50 VALUEI AARC PRINT MULTI-YEAR MEMBERSHIP Active or 10 0 0 1 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 Or AARC 1+1 MEMBERSHIP (Choose one publication) I want AARC Times magazine or 🗆 Respiratory Care journal

-□ Active \$96.75 □ Associate (Industrial or Physician) \$96.75 □ Associate (Foreign) \$117.50 □ Special \$96.75 Or AARC DIGITAL MEMBERSHIP (All publications and other special benefits) Active \$91.00 Associate (Industrial or Physician) \$91.00 Associate (Foreign) \$102.50 Special \$91.00 PLUS UPGRADE 🖂 \$35.00 per year (Includes one free specialty section - please mark your choice below.)
+eauchble portion of your dues the portion which is allocable to tobbying is 20%.
+Signature Date You may apply or renew instantly on-line by going to https://secure.aarc.org/membership/ Membership Fees (U.S. dollars only) Payment must accompany your application to the AARC.
+Fees are for 12 months.
+These fees contain the \$12.50 new members processing fe Renewing members (except students) can deduct \$12.50.
+Choose One Level of Membership AARC PRINT MEMBERSHIP (Receive both AARC Times magazine and RESPIRATORY CARE journal) Active \$102.50 Associate (Industrial or Physician) \$102.50 Associate (Foreign) \$137.50 Special \$102.50 Student \$50.00 VALUE!
+AARC PRINT MULTI-YEAR MEMBERSHIP Active or Associate (U.S. only) or Special fort 2 years \$170 or 3 years \$24 Or AARC 1+1 MEMBERSHIP (Choose one publication) I want AARC Times magazine or RESPIRATORY CARE journal Active \$96.75 Associate (Industrial or Physician) \$96.75 Associate (Foreign) \$117.50 Special \$96.75 Or AARC DIGITAL MEMBERSHIP (All publications and other special benefits) □ Active \$91.00 □ Associate (Industrial or Physician) \$91.00 □ Associate (Foreign) \$102.50 □ Special \$91.00 PLUS UPGRADE  \$35.00 per year (Includes one free specialty section - please mark your choice below.)
 Specialty Sections (Open to all members) E-mail address is required.
-Membership in AARC Specialty Sections connects you to others who practice in your area of respiratory care through an electronic mailing list, monthly E-Newsletters, quarterly Section E-Bulletins, and an information-rich Specialty Section website.
-Programs created by specialty section members are integral to the AARC Summer Forum and AARC Congress.
-Adult Acute Care Section \$15.00 Education Section \$20.00 Neonatal-Pediatric Section \$15.00 Diagnostics S Voluntary PAC Contribution \$ Payment Information Enclosed is a check for the membership fee I selected plus any specialty section fees plus any contributions to AARCPAC or ARCF for the total amount of \$ Please make checks payable to the AARC.
-Please charge my dues to: 🗆 MasterCard 🔄 Visa 🔅 American Express Card Number Card Expires Signature Send this application and fees to: American Association for Respiratory Care 9425 N. MacArthur Blvd., Suite 100, Irving, TX 75063-4706 (if using a credit card) or P.O.
-Box 650097, Dallas, TX 75265-0097 (if sending a check) Fax: 972-484-2720 • Phone: 972-243-2272 THANKS FOR BEING PART OF THE TEAM
+Membership in AARC Specially Sections connects you to others who practice in your area of respiratory care through an electronic mailing list, monthly ENewsletters, quarterly Section EBulletins, and an information-rich Specialty Section website.
+Programs created by specially section members are integral to the AARC Summer Forum and AARC Congress.
+Adult Acute Care Section \$15.00 Education Section \$20.00 Neonatal-Pediatric Section \$15.00 Diagnostics Section \$15.00 Management Section \$20.00 Transport Section \$15.00 Long-Term Care Section \$15.00 Home Care Section \$15.00 Continuing Care Rehabilitation Section \$15.00 \$15.00 Sleep Section \$15.00 Home Care Section \$15.00 Continuing Care Rehabilitation Section \$15.00 Voluntary PAC Contribution \$ AARCPAC is a separate aggregated fund.
+Yoluntary political contributions by individuals should be written an personal checks.
+Contributions from corporations are illegal and cannot be accepted.
+The AAR will not favor or disadvantage anyone based upon the amounts of or refusal be make AARCPAC contributions.
+Contributions to a political action committee are not deductible for federal income tax purposes.
+American Respiratory Care Foundation (ARCF) is a not-for-profit organization formed for the purpose of supporting research, education, and charitable activities in respiratory care.
+Contributions to the ARCF are tax deductible.
+Payment Information Enclosed is a check for the membership fee I selected plus any specialty section fees plus any contributions to AARCPAC or ARCF for the total amount of \$ Please make checks payable to the AARC.
+Please charge my dues to: 🗆 MasterCard 🗆 Visa 🗆 American Express Card Number Card Expires Signature Send this application and fees to: American Association for Respiratory Care 9425 N. MacArthur Blvd., Suite 100, Irving, TX 75063-4706 (if using a credit card) or P.O.
+Box 650097, Dallas, TX 75265-0097 (if sending a check) Fax: 972-484-2720 • Phone: 972-243-2272 THANKS FOR BEING PART OF THE TEAM Revised July 2013